Officer, Events & Sponsorship

-As an active member of the Communications, Marketing & Events team, this role supports the development, execution and communications activities for Canuck Place Children’s Hospice (CPCH) signature events including the Gift of Time Gala and Gift of Love Gala in Abbotsford.
-This role also supports the development of new signature events and donor stewardship events.
+As an active member of the Communications, Marketing & Events team, you will support the development and execution of Canuck Place Children’s Hospice’s (CPCH) signature events including the Gift of Time and Gift of Love galas.
+You will be responsible for leading and executing on our auction, ticket sales, volunteer, and guest communication strategies and will be responsible for solicitation, activation, reporting, and stewardship of a sponsorship portfolio.
+This role also leads all aspects of the development and execution of donor stewardship events.

-- Coordinates and provides support for all signature event logistics, critical paths and deadlines
+- Coordinates and provides support for all signature event logistics, while maintaining adherence to critical paths and deadlines

-- Manages various guest experience pieces, including gifting programs, event marketing materials and guest communications resources
+- Manages various guest experience pieces, including ticket purchase processing, guest registration, event marketing materials, and guest communications resources

-- Works closely with CPCH Volunteer Services to manage volunteer recruitment, scheduling, training, and execution for all events
+- Working closely with CPCH Volunteer Services, manages volunteer recruitment, training, and execution for all events

-- Works closely with the Development and Finance teams on data management, guest invites, invoices, processes and guest inquiries
+- Works closely with the CPCH Donor Services and Finance teams on data management, invitation list development, invoices, tax receipting, and guest inquiries

-- Liaises with staff in various departments, as well as external vendors and suppliers
+- Liaises with staff in various departments, Canuck Place volunteers at events, as well as external vendors and suppliers

-- Manages BMO Vancouver Marathon RUN4HOPE and Scotiabank Half Marathon & 5K Charity Challenge
+- Manages CPCH involvement in BMO Vancouver Marathon RUN4HOPE and Scotiabank Half Marathon & 5K Charity Challenge

 EDUCATION AND EXPERIENCE

-- Post-secondary degree or diploma in event planning/communications
+- Post-secondary degree or diploma in event planning, marketing, or communications

 What you bring to the role: